The-Qubic-One/OpenGL-Mini-Engine/README.md

-# Simple OpenGL Engine
+# OpenGL Mini Engine

-A simplistic OpenGL graphics engine written in C++ with the help of premake build system.
+A simplistic OpenGL 3D graphics engine written in C++ with the help of premake build system.

+__Compatible with Linux AND Windows!__

 ## Dependencies: